gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### Transparency

 We kept the preparation process very transparent.
-Dedicated Slack channel, Confluence page with progress updates and participants’ info, communication at the tech all-hands meetings and Q&A sessions – everything to avoid creating discomfort and to reduce a fear factor amongst the team members.
+Dedicated Slack channel, Confluence page with progress updates and participants’ info, communication at the tech all-hands meetings and Q&A sessions – everything to avoid creating discomfort and to reduce the fear factor amongst team members.

 ## Self-selection in seven steps